The University of Roehampton is delighted to offer a wide variety of modules to students on the Study Abroad Programme.

-Chapman University maintains a record of the courses that previous Study Abroad students have taken, and the equivalent Chapman credit that was granted for each course.
-To view the course equivalencies for this program, click “View Sample” under Pre-Approved Courses at the top of this brochure page.
-Please note that this is not a comprehensive list of all courses available at the institution.
-You may view the entire course catalog for the University of Roehampton here.
-Students are encouraged to propose additional or revised equivalencies during the application process, which will be evaluated by the appropriate academic units on campus.
+Chapman University maintains a record of the courses that previous study abroad students have taken, and the equivalent Chapman credit that was granted for each course.
+To view the course equivalencies for this program, click “Sample Pre-Approved Courses” at the top of each program brochure page.
+Please note that Sample Pre-Approved Courses are courses that have been previously requested by a Chapman student for credit.
+It is not a comprehensive list of all courses available at the institution.
+You may view the entire course catalog for this program by accessing the University of Roehampton website and following the instructions under the “Course Description” heading.
+Students are encouraged to request additional or revised equivalencies during the pre-departure process, which will be evaluated by the appropriate academic units on campus.

 Credit and Grading Transfer

-Credits from the Roehampton University will transfer as follows:
+Credits from the University of Roehampton will transfer as follows: